superfly/docs/machines/run.html.md

 ## Get or build the Docker image

 All Fly Machines are made from Docker images.
-When you work directly with Machines using `fly machine` commands, you can point to an prebuilt image, or build an image from your hand-crafted Dockerfile and source code.

-When you `fly launch` an app, you can still point to image or point to Dockerfile, or a Fly Launch scanner may generate an image for you based on your source code.
+When you `fly launch` an app, this may be invisible; a Fly Launch scanner may generate one for you based on your source code.

+With `fly machine run`, there are two options: point to a prebuilt image, or point to a Dockerfile, which flyctl will use to build an image.

 ### Build from a Dockerfile

 To build the image from a Dockerfile named `Dockerfile`, indicate the current working directory using the `<image>` argument.

 ```cmd
 fly machine run .
 ```

 Use the `--dockerfile` option to specify a Dockerfile with a different name.
+For example:

 ```cmd
 fly machine run . --dockerfile Dockerfile-dev
 ```

+Any source files the Dockerfile uses should be present in the working directory.
+Once built, the image is pushed to the Fly.io Docker registry where your organization's remote builders can access it.

 ### Use an existing image

+For example:

 ```cmd
 fly machine run ghcr.io/livebook-dev/livebook:0.11.4